 As Minor Hotels put more of Zendesk’s capabilities into play, it opened up a view into metrics that were next to impossible to measure when the regions were siloed and relied on email to track around 1,000 tickets each month.
 Since January 2017, Challinger said, the company has seen a 55 percent improvement in full resolution time, with a 40 percent decrease in first response time.

 “We’ve seen really great improvement in terms of solving tickets,” Challinger said.
 “We know we’re solving tickets a lot quicker nowadays.”

 While Zendesk Support, Guide, and Chat have helped Minor Hotels realize tangible benefits in a short period of time, the omnichannel solution has also played an important role in improving internal communication.

 “With so many properties and one corporate office, we were getting feedback that our support teams were delaying our hotel teams’ ability to move forward on different projects, or our approval process was too long,” Challinger said.
 “Prior to having Zendesk, a lot of these requests were just getting lost.
 There were no response rates, no one was really appointed as being responsible.
 Now there’s an actual workflow.”

 Minor Hotels leverages Zendesk’s triggers and macros to direct tickets to the correct teams, ensuring that no one misses an opportunity to follow up with customers about possible bookings.
-The company also uses the free, Zendesk-built Pathfinder app to gain insight into what’s being searched for in the company’s internal knowledge base.

 “I’m going back to our agents and telling them what our in-users are searching for.
 That helps them to make sure they capture and store relevant user information in the knowledge base,” she said.
 “We’re in the process of changing behavior for better customer outcomes.”